Why are trypophobics scared of crumpets?

 And interestingly, he thinks everybody is trypophobic to some extent - and that somebody without the condition can still appreciate why someone might prefer not to look at a trypophobic image.

-"It's a bit like autism," Dr Cole says.
-"We have all got it, it's just a matter of degree."
+"We have all got it, it's just a matter of degree," says Dr Cole.

 For those who have the condition, the response can be extreme.
 Dr Cole and Prof Wilkins reported testimonies from some people who vomited and others who said they could not go to work for several days.